 You can find this item on eBay.

 IMPORTANT: check the correct wiring of the Fiat OBD cable.
-It should be wired according the scheme below.
-If this is not the case you can damage your ECU.
+It should be wired according the scheme below:

 When you have all the items mentioned above you can start the installation.